titpetric/nginx-lesscss/README.md

 are looking for a better solution.
 You are very much familiar with the pain points of generating these files and what suffering it brings.
 You really should skip a few solutions which are better, but have other pitfalls.

-A not uncommon practice I've seen around is to generate the css files when the less files change.
-Some people try to do this in an editor like (Sublime Text)[https://github.com/timdouglas/sublime-less2css] while others use tools like (Grunt)[https://github.com/gruntjs/grunt-contrib-less] to watch and compile files as they change.
-This causes various problems:

-1. The css and the less files are stored on disk, usually in the same folder (`main.css` and `main.less`).

-   The `main.css` is generated and will be overwriten.
-It quickly happens that you are editing the wrong file where you will lose changes.
-Our goal is to have a single source file collection to minimize errors.
+* Editors/IDE include build hooks to generate css from less/sass ([Sublime Text](https://github.com/timdouglas/sublime-less2css))
+* Monitor file changes and run conversions ([Grunt](https://github.com/gruntjs/grunt-contrib-less))
+* Client side dependencies like `less.js` take care of rendering less in the browser

+All of these are quite hack-ish ways to do what the server should be doing for you.
+You want to have your development environment as close as possible to the production environment.
+Sure, you will still generate css and javascript files in the production - but should you adapt your development process to include build hooks in your editors, client side dependencies which might be out of date, and generally make developers lives harder?

+The only difference between development and production in this case should be only the extension of the file you're loading in the browser.
+Load `.less`, `.sass` and other files in development, and load `.css` and other in production.

+1. Only version and keep source files on disk (no generated files)

+   Most tools just generate additional files in the same folders.
+This way main.less becomes main.css and so on.
+   It causes valuable time to the developer to exclude these files from source control, and to pay attention not to open and edit the wrong file.

-2. The CSS might be out of date
+2. The files might differ from developer machine to other dev machine

-   We keep introducing dependencies.
-Are all developers using the same editor, and do they have the plugin installed?
-   Is grunt running and compiling our files?
-There's a very short time between somebody saving a less file, and the developers are quick with their ALT+TAB & F5.
-It really might be more work than it's worth.

-3. Versioning

-   While we version our deploys, purely to provide answers to two common questions like "__Does the deployed version in production match the version in our staging environment?__" and "__We somehow managed to create a critical bug, can we revert the deploy to the previous version?__".

-   Most importantly, we don't want to version generated resources with source control.
-We want to version the sources (LESS) and not the generated outputs.
-Setting up `.gitignore` files is simple enough, but not having to set them up is easier.
+   Converting the files on the server side actually simplifies the development process in teams.
+You can be sure that correct versions of software are being used, you can use server-side features not available in browsers, and you don't have to keep developers up to date with more and more client side dependencies.

+3. Use advanced features not available in browsers

+   With ES6 to ES5 transpiler it's possible to develop with next generation JavaScript language syntax.
+Using LESS you can use the `image-width` and other mixins which are not available in browsers.
+In theory you can use resources that are not available on the client side - most notably, databases.

+Server-side processing is nothing new.
+Perl has been doing it for years, and so has PHP, python, ruby and a plethora of other programming languages.
+Since there is a distinct lack of support for LESS, SASS and currently even ES6 in any of the top-tier browsers, I see a solution for it by using the same approach as with programming languages.

+In practice, any script than converts X to Y can be run on server side.

 ## Ok, you convinced me - what do I need?

-You need nginx, and you need it compiled with LUA support, with lua-socket extension.
-You also need to have `less` or `sass` installed somewhere.
-Less is usually installed by running `npm install -g less`.
-I've actually just tested this and it pulled and installed `2.5.0` - things really are that simple.
-So obviously you need `npm`, which comes with `node`.
-Or if you use `sass` it's installable as a ruby gem in the form of `gem install sass`.
+You need:

+- nginx compiled with LUA support
+- lua-socket extension (not critical, can be excluded if you're willing to modify the configs)
+- converter scripts (less, sass, es6toes5,...)
+- various selection of the following: `node`, `npm`, `ruby`, `gem`.

-Use the provided less/sass/scss.conf in nginx (copy it to `/etc/nginx/conf.d` perhaps), restart your nginx instance, and use less/scss/sass files in your browser, like you would with css files.
+Use the provided less/sass/scss/es6.conf in nginx (copy it to `/etc/nginx/conf.d` perhaps), restart your nginx instance, and use less/scss/sass/es6 files in your browser, like you would with css files.
 Edit them, save them, and refresh your pages.

 ```
 <link href="/css/main.less" rel="stylesheet">
 <link href="/css/main.sass" rel="stylesheet">
 <link href="/css/main.scss" rel="stylesheet">
+<script src="/js/main.es6"></script>
 ```

 ## Thanks

 You are great if you read all this instead of just using the code.
+I'm sorry for ranting so much.

 Send me an email/paypal at black@scene-si.org if you feel thankful.